 To better show how the difference of the RMSEs with the five methods arises, we calculate the spatial distribution of the RMSE during the test set period (Fig. 7).
-Fig. 7a is the standard deviation for the HYCOM ground truth (Fig. 7a).
-It can be found that in the west of the region, the along-track data is relatively sparse and the standard deviation of SSH is large.
-These account for the large RMSEs (shaded) in this region for the results with all the five methods (Fig. 7b-f).
-Another observation is that there is a maximum region between the area from Hainan Island to the offshore of Vietnam.
-It is located at gap of the Jason-2's orbits, and hence makes sense.
+Fig. 7(a) shows the standard deviation for the HYCOM ground truth [Fig. 7(a)].
+It can be found that in the west of the region, the along-track data are relatively sparse and the standard deviation of SSH is large.
+These account for the large RMSEs (shaded) in this region for the results with all the five methods [Fig. 7(b)-(f)].
+Another observation is that there is a maximum region between the areas from Hainan Island to the offshore of Vietnam.
+It is located at gap of the Jason-2's orbits and hence makes sense.
 Compared to the OA result, the maxima on all the NN-related maps are significantly weaker.
-Clearly NNrelated models can effectively improve the problem caused by the gap.
+Clearly, NN-related models can effectively improve the problem caused by the gap.
 Among these NNs, the ONN has the maximum RMSE and obvious noise in distribution, while PCA-NN and IF-NN have their RMSEs significantly reduced in the gap area.
 Most notably, the IF-PCA-NN shows a very excellent performance, whose RMSE in the whole region can be further reduced.